Oreyato/CppProject/README.md

 - (+) understood how I should approach programming classes
      - quickly following the document while trying to understand as much things as possible in a short amount of time
      - finishing the project
-     - reading the whole document again, taking as much time as needed to understand everything while having the "big picture" in mind
+     - reading the whole document again, taking as much time as needed to understand everything while having the "big picture" in mind, create new documents to assimilate the difficult stuff

 - (-) even if it was necessary, I lost almost one week going through the engine in details to understand it
 - (-) ran through multiple difficulties I had trouble to overcome (regarding symbols or things like "vector subscript out of range")